Military Move to Rota, Spain? Here's What You Need to Know!

 If you ask this question of multiple people stationed in Rota, you will hear compelling arguments on both sides.

-Navy spouse Maria Victoria Tiqui and her family have been living on base at NAVSTA Rota since they arrived in April 2019.
+Navy spouse Maria Victoria Tiqui and her family experienced living on base at NAVSTA Rota.
 For them, the decision to live on base was a “no-brainer,” because they have four children.
 Tiqui and her husband wanted the convenience and safety of living in base housing, where the kids’ schools and activities are a short walk away, and children can play outside with their friends without their parents wondering where they are.

 Tiqui adds that base housing in Rota is the best her family has ever experienced.
-They have a “huge” 4-bedroom house with plenty of outdoor space and privacy.
+They lived in a “huge” 4-bedroom house with plenty of outdoor space and privacy.
 Also, the base has been renovating the 2- and 3-bedroom homes, which get high marks from residents.

 On the flip side, Stephanie Bussey, also a Navy spouse, has three children but loves living “in town.”
 She and her family have experienced life both on- and off-base.
-When they first came onboard NAVSTA Rota, it was Summer 2018, “peak PCS season,” and moving into base housing seemed easier.
+When they first came onboard NAVSTA Rota, it was the summer peak PCS season, and moving into base housing seemed easier.
 They loved their house, their view, and the convenience of living close to the base schools.
 However, Bussey explains, “after the initial chaos of our PCS subsided, I realized how far from everything I felt.”

-The family moved off base to a house in Rota in February 2019, and they love it.
+The family moved off base to a house in Rota, and ended up loving it.
 Says Bussey,

 “Our house is close to the beach, walking distance to restaurants, stores, schools, and all the downtown and feria (a local festival) ground events.”